Polymorphic Light Eruption

 Polymorphous light eruption FAQs

-A. No, artificial forms of UV – including sun beds and tanning lamps – can also trigger a PLE episode.
-According to the British Association of Dermatologists, in some people even exposure to fluorescent lighting can cause PLE.
-Experts also advise that some people can develop it by sitting next to a window when it’s sunny outside, or if they cover up in the sun but only wear thin clothing.
+No, artificial forms of UV – including sun beds and tanning lamps – can also trigger a PLE episode.
+According to the British Association of Dermatologists, in some people even exposure to fluorescent lighting can cause PLE (iii).
+Experts also advise that some people can develop it by sitting next to a window when it’s sunny outside, or if they cover up in the sun but only wear thin clothing (ii).

 Or you may be affected by another sun-induced allergic reaction called solar urticaria, where your skin breaks out in raised red itchy welts within a few minutes of sun exposure.
 People who have an inflammatory disorder called lupus may also be affected by a bumpy rash on areas of skin that are exposed to sunlight.
 A rash caused by a skin reaction called erythema multiforme – which is usually triggered by the herpes simplex virus or a bacterial infection – can also look like a PLE rash.